Invisible Memoirs

 Photo by Leah Newhouse

-A few years ago, during a drive-by, I noticed a group of young men staring at me as if we had interrupted a drug deal.
-I wished I could stop and roll down my window to explain that I meant no harm, that I had grown up in the trailer space just over there.
-I also wanted to mention that Penny and Billy's dad, who lived in that space over there, looked a lot like Elvis, or that the witch on the other side of the playground fence had taken my black cat.
-Instead, I drove away feeling bewildered, realizing that my nine-year-old self no longer belonged there.
+On one of these later visits, I noticed a group of young men staring at me as if I had interrupted a drug deal.
+I wished I could stop and roll down my window to explain I meant no harm and that I’d grown up in the trailer space just over there when I was eight years old.
+I wanted to tell them that Penny and Billy's dad, who lived in that empty space, was a spitting image of Elvis Presley, and that the witch on the other side of the playground fence stole my black cat.
+Instead, I left feeling bewildered, realizing my eight-year-old self no longer belonged there.

 Next